-Your Ultimate Guide to Fuzzing
+Your Ultimate Guide To Fuzz Testing

 What Is Fuzzing?

-Fuzzing or fuzz testing is a dynamic application security testing technique for negative testing.
-Fuzzing aims to detect known, unknown, and zero-day vulnerabilities.
 A fuzzing tool can be used to create a test case and send malformed or random inputs to fuzz targets.
 Their objective is to trigger bad behaviors, such as crashes, infinite loops, and/or memory leaks.
 These anomalous behaviors are often a sign of an underlying security vulnerability.
-Fuzz testing should be a part of every SDLC.
-It looks at the runtime behavior of the code.
-It provides more code coverage than SAST or SCA.

-Ten years ago fuzzing could only be conducted by security experts, but the technology has matured to the point that even novice developers can get up to speed quickly.
+Ten years ago, fuzzing could only be conducted by security experts, but the technology has matured to the point that even novice developers can get up to speed quickly.
 Test and evaluation teams that have a basic understanding of Linux can also use fuzzers.

 How Does Fuzzing Work?